ReviewScore: Misinformed Peer Review Detection with Large Language Models: Additional Results of Automatic ReviewScore Evaluation

 \subsection{Qualitative Results}

 We present a thorough qualitative human-model disagreement analysis on \textsc{ReviewScore} evaluation in Figure \ref{fig:error_analysis_claim_1}--\ref{fig:error_analysis_q_2}.
-For each review point type, we demonstrate two representative examples which include model-based scores and corresponding justifications using \texttt{claude-sonnet-3.7} and \texttt{claude-sonnet-4}.
+For each review point type, we demonstrate two examples which include model-based scores and corresponding justifications using Claude Sonnet 3.7 and Claude Sonnet 4.